GoogleCloudPlatform/terraform-google-enterprise-application/1-bootstrap/README.md

 #### Secrets Project

-You will need a project with secret manager to store your git credentials, throughout the documentation this will be referenced as `$GIT_SECRET_PROJECT`.
+You will need a project with Secret Manager to store your git credentials, throughout the documentation this will be referenced as `$GIT_SECRET_PROJECT`.

-#### Cloudbuild with Github Pre-requisites
+#### Cloud Build with Github Pre-requisites

 To proceed with github as your git provider you will need:

-- A authenticated GitHub account.
+- An authenticated GitHub account.
 The steps in this documentation assumes you have a configured SSH key for cloning and modifying repositories.
 - A **private** [GitHub repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) for each one of the repositories below:
   - Multitenant (`eab-multitenant`)
   - Fleetscope (`eab-fleetscope`)